-The use of JavaScript programming language is done in making webpages interactive and dynamic.
+The JavaScript programming language is used to make web pages interactive and dynamic.

-It’s also used for better optimization results in SEO by placing into an HTM document to make a link or reference to it.
+It’s also used for better optimization results in SEO by placing it into an HTML document to make a link or reference to it.
 It’s also true that Google does not require AJAX to render JavaScript-powered sites.

-Clearly, there is a link between SEO and JavaScript which optimization professionals must know to do their job in a better manner.
-In fact, your optimization efforts will always deliver great results if you know how to use JavaScript for your SEO work.
+There is a link between SEO and JavaScript which optimization professionals must know to do their job in a better manner.
+Your optimization efforts will always deliver great results if you know how to use JavaScript for your SEO work.

 You can always rely on a team of experts for development so that all your optimization energy delivers the desired result for the site.